alguadam/AzurePoliciesLab/Exercise-01/README.md

 }
 ```

-**Step 2 - Create the parameters File for the Assignment in your Azure DevOps Repo**
+**Step 2 - Create the parameters File for the Assignment in your Azure DevOps / Github Repo**

 You define a ARM Parameters file where you will configure define assignments for your Resource Group.